 - Pay attention to how your skin reacts when you use certain skincare products or cosmetics.
 Keep a skincare diary for a couple of weeks whenever you add a new product to your routine.

 - Assess your skin at least once or twice a year to determine if your skin has changed and if your current products are working the way they should.
 Our Skin Care Quiz offers an easy way to do this.

 Striking a Balance

 When you think about it, caring for combination skin is similar to learning how to live a balanced life.
-It might take some trial an error to learn what works for you to find your magic formula.
+It might take some trial and error to learn what works for you to find your magic formula.
 Each of us is unique in our own ways, skin type being no exception.
-Take care of your body, take care of your skin, and strive to live with balance, gratitude and contentment.
+Take care of your body, take care of your skin, and strive to live with balance, gratitude, and contentment.